WE-MIND vs. ME-MIND: A New Vision for Success in Leadership & Life

 Do you ever feel an intangible force holding you back from achieving your true potential?
 Do you witness others trapped in the same frustrating cycle?
-If you ever feel like the odd one out, struggling to fit in despite your best efforts, or yearn for a more purposeful and meaningful contribution, let We-mind vs. Me-mind be your compass.
+If you ever feel like the odd one out, struggling to fit in despite your best efforts, or if you yearn for a more purposeful and meaningful contribution, let We-mind vs. Me-mind be your guide.

 You will discover a fresh perspective on the roots of these feelings and gain practical insights to overcome both external and internal barriers.
 You will know how to unlock your true assets, recognize your accomplishments, and identify your keys to success.

 But this book is more than a personal guide: it also aims to steer the workplace away from the pervasive issue of burnout, to empower organizations to cultivate and retain female leaders, and to be successful in a responsible, sustainable way.